Revised: March 2018

 XIII.
 Collection Development Policy

-- The Collection Development Policy is based on and reflects the District's mission, goals, and values as stated in the current Strategic Plan.
+The Collection Development Policy is based on and reflects the District's mission, vision, and strategic goals.

 XIV.
 Internet Usage Policy